-The Water Pump and Lighting (stall/porch/vacancy/mechanical room) operate on 12 Volts.
-Power is supplied through the 120V/12V Converter and Fuse Panel located in the mechanical room.
+All Water Pumps and Lights, (fluorescent stall lights, porch lights, vacancy lights, and closet light), operate on 12volts.
+Power is supplied through the 120 volt /12 volt Converter and Fuse panel which is located in the mechanical room.

-Water Hook-Up - City Fill And On-Board
+Water Hook-Up - City Fill and On-Board